MikeMcQuaid/GitInPractice/09-ResettingandRebasing.md

-# Rewriting History
+# Resetting and Rebasing
 Modifying existing commits and recovering from history rewrites.
-Advises on when history rewriting is useful, various methods of rewriting history and how to avoid losing data when doing so.
+Advises on when history rewriting is useful, basic methods of rewriting history and how to avoid losing data when doing so.

 ## When is it useful to rewrite history?
 (Difficulty: 8)